Sana8200/Socket-Programming/Task3: HTTPAsk Server/README.md

 ## Features
 - Parses HTTP GET requests with query parameters.
-- Communicates with a TCP server based on the extracted parameters.
+- Communicates with a specified TCP server based on extracted parameters.
 - Handles errors such as bad requests, timeouts, and unknown hosts.
-- Supports optional parameters like timeout, limit, and shutdown.
+- Supports optional parameters like timeout, limit, and shutdown flags.
+- Returns server responses back as HTTP responses.

 ## How It Works